 For many years IAF has been a highly competent and experienced service provider in the field of radon measurement and mitigation.
-IAF is accredited for the measurement of indoor radon concentration under ISO 17025.
+IAF is an Approved Body for radon measurements according to Art.
+155 of the German Radiation Protection Ordinance and accredited for the measurement of indoor radon concentration under ISO 17025.
 IAF helps authorities, business and private clients comply with legal requirements, by measuring radon in buildings (including radon at workplaces), measuring radon thightness of building materials such as liners and coatings, and by determining radioactivity in building materials and aggregates.

 Services offered by IAF (selection)

 Ingress of radon, a very mobile noble gas, into buildings and its subsequent dispersion within the building is a complex process that requires experience in planning, execution and evaluation of measurements including an understanding of all relevant physical processes.
 Based on many years of involvement in research and development projects and dozens of site investigations, we can offer the following services:

 - Short and long term measurement of radon and progeny, potential alpha energy concentration, equilibrium factor

 - Time-correlated measurements in multiple rooms to investigate the dynamics of radon concentration, radon ingress points, convective processes and air flowpaths.
 IAF can deploy more than 20 radon monitors for a single measurement campain, providing an unparalleled amount of information that can be assessed by our experts